worldviewer/react-worldviewer-app-old/README.md

     http://www.controversiesofscience.com/arp#best-comments
     http://www.controversiesofscience.com/arp#best-comment-1

-When it comes to any of the `best-` hash links, they will be determined based upon the ratings schema.
-To qualify as a best, it's of course not necessary to rank high by all standards.
-It can just score high by one metric amongst some minimum number of individuals (perhaps 3?), who must agree by metric.

 One question is: On the `/card` route, if this should aggregate from all feeds and cards (probably).

 Or best questions for a controversy card: